webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 Setting the [[svg/attribute/type|'''type''']] of function to
-'''identity''' is equivalent to leaving out the function element altogether, leaving the image on the left unchanged.
+'''identity''' is equivalent to leaving out the function element altogether, keeping the image on the left unchanged.
 Setting it to
 '''discrete''' allows you to posterize an image, clustering gradual color shifts into solid bands based on the step values specified in [[svg/attribute/tableValues|'''tableValues''']]: